-However, what will prove important for our take-home message about optimal communication (the upcoming Theorem 2) is not only the sign of the deviation from rational expectations but also its the comparative statics with respect to the GE feedback, described as point (iii) of Theorem 1.
+However, what will prove important for our take-home message about optimal communication (the upcoming Theorem 2) is not only the sign of the deviation from rational expectations but also the comparative statics with respect to the GE feedback, described as point (iii) of Theorem 1.
 A higher GE feedback increases the distortion of the implementability constraint (i.e., the distance of μ{τ} or μ{Y} from its rational-expectation counterpart) under instrument communication and decreases it under target communication.

-4.2 Proof of Theorem 1: Under- vs Over-reaction, and the Role of GE Feedback
+IV.B.
+Proof of Theorem 1: Under- versus Overreaction, and the Role of GE Feedback

-The proof of Theorem 1 builds upon several intermediate results, the combination of which comprises this paper's main economic argument.
-The first, and most primitive, such result is that the form of forward guidance affects the agents' strategic interaction and hence the type of reasoning they must engage in.
+The proof of Theorem 1 builds on several intermediate results, the combination of which make up this article's main economic argument.
+The first and most primitive such result is that the form of forward guidance affects the agents' strategic interaction and hence the type of reasoning they must engage in.

-Consider first the case in which the policymaker announces, and commits on, a value $\hat{\tau}$ for the instrument.
+Consider first the case in which the policy maker announces and commits on a value $\hat{\tau}$ for the instrument.
 This anchors the agents' beliefs of τ but lets them worry what Y will be.
 In particular, recall that Assumption 2, which imposes individual rationality and attentiveness but allows arbitrary higher-order beliefs, yields the three restrictions given in condition (6).
-Now that the policymaker has anchored the agents' beliefs of τ , the first restriction becomes $\mathbb{E}i[\tau] = \hat{\tau}$ and the remaining two reduce to
+Now that the policy maker has anchored the agents' beliefs of τ , the first restriction becomes $\mathbb{E}i[\tau] = \hat{\tau}$ and the remaining two reduce to